eltrino/diamantedesk-documentation/user-guide/users.md

 ![Create Group](img/create_group.png)
 3. The **Owner** field is automatically filled with **Main** value by default.
 4. Provide the general name of the group in the **Name** field.
-5. Choose the members belonging to this group by selecting the check boxes in the corresponding lines.
+5. Choose the members belonging to this group by selecting the check boxes in the corresponding rows.
 6. Click **Save** or **Save and Close** to proceed.